exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 ## Starting the extension

 The entry point of the extension is [`extension.ts`], as specified in the [`package.json`] manifest, along with a number of contributions points.
-The contribution points describe the commmands (e.g., to open and close a LaTeX document with ilatex), code snippets (defined in [`snippets/ilatex.json`]) and settings (e.g., enable/disable logging, specify extra arguments for `latexmk`) that are provided by ilatex.
+The contribution points describe the commands (e.g., to open and close a LaTeX document with ilatex), code snippets (defined in [`snippets/ilatex.json`]) and settings (e.g., enable/disable logging, specify extra arguments for `latexmk`) that are provided by ilatex.

 The only role of `extension.ts` is to export `activate` and `deactivate` functions, which are executed by Visual Studio Code when loading/unloading the extension.
-The actual initialisation is delegated to a `InteractiveLatexExtensionContext` singleton, which sets up the integration of ilatex in Visual Studio Code (e.g., defining the commands described by the contribution points, adding UI elements).
+The actual initialisation is delegated to an extension context singleton ([`InteractiveLatexExtensionContext`]), which sets up the integration of ilatex in Visual Studio Code (e.g., defining the commands described by the contribution points, adding UI elements).
-The management of the LaTeX document themselves is further delegated to an instance of `InteractiveLatexDocumentManager`, which is reponsible for creating and deleting one instance of `InteractiveLatex` for each unique path to a main LaTeX file.
+The management of the LaTeX document themselves is further delegated to an instance of [`InteractiveLatexDocumentManager`], which is responsible for creating and deleting one instance of [`InteractiveLatex`] for each unique path to the main LaTeX file of a LaTeX document.

 `InteractiveLatex` represents a single latex document opened with ilatex.
-It owns a number of managers, with different concerns, which all keep a reference to their parent `InteractiveLatex` instance, so that they can directly access the other managers' APIs.
+It owns a number of managers with different concerns, which all keep a reference to their parent `InteractiveLatex` instance, so that they can directly access the other managers' APIs.

 ## Initialising the webview

-The webview of each LaTeX document is created by `InteractiveLatexDocumentManager` during their instanciation (using the `createWebview` function).
+The webview of each LaTeX document is created by `InteractiveLatexDocumentManager` during their instantiation (using the `createWebview` function).
 However, the webview does not contain anything by default, and the only way to set its content provided by the Visual Studio Code API is to replace the content of the entire HTML page displayed by the webview.
-This is why (1) the code is separated between the _core_ and the _webview_ and (2) all the files used by the webview must be inlined into a single HTML file (`out/webview/webview.inlined.html`), so that the core can read it once and use it to initialise the webview.
+This is why (1) the code is separated between the _core_ and the _webview_ and (2) all the files used by the webview must be inlined into a single HTML file (`out/webview/webview.inlined.html`) so that the core can read it once and use it to initialise the webview.
-In ilatex, this is the responsability of the webview manager (`WebviewManager`) of each LaTeX document (using the `setInitialWebviewHtml` method).
+In ilatex, this is the responsibility of the webview manager ([`WebviewManager`]) of each LaTeX document (using the `setInitialWebviewHtml` method).
-Once both the core and the webview are initialised, they can communicate to exchange information and update each other, without having to change the code of the entire webpage each time (see the _Communication between the core and the webview_ section for more details).
+Once both the core and the webview are initialised, they can communicate to exchange information and update each other without having to change the code of the entire webpage each time (see the _Communication between the core and the webview_ section for more details).